tpapp/LogDensityProblemsAD.jl/README.md

 4. [ReverseDiff.jl](https://github.com/JuliaDiff/ReverseDiff.jl)
     Can be very performant with tape compilation, but make sure that your code does not branch changing the result (ie if you use tape compilation, check your derivatives).

+5. [FiniteDifferences.jl](https://github.com/JuliaDiff/FiniteDifferences.jl) Finite differences are very robust, with a small numerical error, but usually not fast enough to practically replace AD on nontrivial problems.
+The backend in this package is mainly intended for checking and debugging results from other backends; but note that in most cases ForwardDiff is faster and more accurate.

 PRs for other AD frameworks are welcome, even if they are WIP.